bioAI-Oslo/RegDNNs/README.md

 # Regularization of Neural Networks
 **Project**: Exploring soft and hard constraints in artificial neural networks
-**Goal**: Understand how different regularization techniques promotes better generalization in ANNs
+**Goal**: Understand how different regularization techniques promotes better generalization and robustness in DNNs

 This project developed over time, and has three parts.
 Part one was a collaboration between me and [@Dalsaetra](https://www.github.com/Dalsaetra).
 All parts were done under supervision by [@Vemundss](https://www.github.com/Vemundss).